alfa1-group/firestore-unit/README.md

 Note that in this example:
 * Collections always need to be prefixed with an underscore "_".
 This is to let the library differentiate between the Map datatype and collections.
-* Date/time values need to be defined in ISO 8601 format
+* Date/time values need to be defined in ISO 8601 format.
+You can also specify timezone information in your test data, for example "2024-03-22T12:13:14.123+02:00".
 * In case a document should be skipped for checking (both for existance and the fields), prefix it with an underscore "_".
 In this case the document "testcollection/testdoc3" is optional.
 Firestore allows you to skip definition of all intermediate documents in a path.